Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 Party & later atmosphere

-Later in the evening, the energy can rise.
-Danceable songs, live impact, dynamics and a lineup that can carry the room become important.
+Later in the evening, the energy rises.
+Danceable songs, live energy, dynamics and a lineup that can carry the room come into play.

 Most Christmas parties work better when each phase is planned consciously.